 The eclipse of 1715, which was well observed from London, however, lays some doubt on this inference.
 Halley himself reported that there "appeared a luminous ring around the moon as on the occasion of the eclipse of 1706," suggesting at least a qualitative similarity between the two events.
 R. Cotes, on the other hand wrote "besides this ring, there appeared also rays of a much fainter light in the form of a rectangular cross...The longer and brighter branch of this cross lay very nearly along the ecliptic, the light of the shorter was so weak that I did not constantly see it."
 Eddy (1976) interpreted the longer, brighter branch to be a description of a solar minimum streamer belt configuration and the shorter branch to be polar plumes.
+Additionally, observations of a 'red flash' during the 1706 and 1715 eclipses suggest the presence of a significant photospheric magnetic field (Foukal & Eddy 2007).
 The discrepancy between these two accounts raises several issues.
 First, it is possible that earlier accounts failed to acknowledge that there was an underlying structure.
 Or, second, that the structured K-corona had returned to the Sun by the time of the 1715 eclipse.